 Advanced technology and post processing/editing is great, but if you don’t have the foundations of what makes up a good picture, then all the technology in the world can’t help it.

-What is Composition?
+What is Photo Composition?

-Consider what you see through the viewfinder at the moment before you click the shutter button as your canvas – and just like a painter, you decide what is going to go on the canvas and where it is placed.
+Consider what you see through the viewfinder or on your phone screen at the moment before you click the shutter button as your canvas – and just like a painter, you decide what is going to go on the canvas and where it is placed.
 You can control this by moving your body around to various viewpoints, moving closer, moving away, lying down, standing on something, or turning in circles if you want!

 When you shoot a photo you should be thinking about what your goal is…what is it that you are trying to show people – what is the subject – and how can you bring focus to it for the viewer?

-Do Not Center Your Subject
+2. Do Not Center Your Subject in the Picture

-This is my one tip I try to tell every person taking a picture – don’t put your subject in the center of the picture.
+Now you know who your subject is, don’t put your subject in the center of the picture!
+This is the most important tip I try to tell every person taking a picture!
 It is the simplest thing you can do to change a picture from ok to great.

 “An image should be imagined as divided into nine equal parts by two equally-spaced horizontal lines and two equally-spaced vertical lines, and that important composition elements should be placed along these lines or their intersections.
 It is believed that by aligning a subject with these points creates more tension, energy and interest in the composition than simply centering the subject would.”

 This basically means that instead of placing Billy and Susie, or the Eiffel Tower in the center of the photo, you place is in one of the thirds of the photo.
 Our brain comprehends this as more pleasing.